gravitational/teleport/rfd/9999-passwordless.md

 challenges, an operation previously gated by user/password.
 In order to mitigate a potential source of DoS and storage space attacks, the design recommends adding rate-limiting for those endpoints (a possibly overdue change).

+A circular in-memory buffer (or similar solution) to storage challenges may also be advisable, in order to mitigate storage bloat of potentially-malicious challenge creation sprees. <!-- As noted by Alexey, this may require digging into the Teleport caching system to make it work in HA mode). -->

 (Note that "entropy attacks" are
 [not really](https://www.2uo.de/myths-about-urandom/#what-about-entropy-running-low)